ddsbook/blog/2014/drafts/roll-your-own-ip-attack-graphs.md

     * Point the finger at [everyone's favorite whipping country](http://ocularwarfare.com/ipew?china_mode=1&wargames=1)
     * Customize the display with your [org name](http://ocularwarfare.com/ipew?china_mode=1&allfx=1&org_name=Mandiant) (that one's my favorite config)

-Full configuration options are over at [github](https://github.com/hrbrmstr/pewpew) and feel free to clone, modify and use this to your heart's content.
-It's been released under a CC BY-SA license, so be sure to share your creation with the world!.
+Full configuration options are over at [github](https://github.com/hrbrmstr/pewpew) and feel free to clone/fork, modify and use this to your cyber-heart's content.
+It's been released under a CC BY-SA license, so be sure to share your creation with the world!

 Brought to you by [hrbrmstr](http://twitter.com/hrbrmstr) & [alexcpsec](http://twitter.com/alexcpsec).